 It's no surprise that these are the vitamin C picks from Oskia founder Georgie—but they're seriously impressive.
 "Super C Smart Nutrient Beauty contains 2% ascorbyl tetraisopalmite, amongst other actives," Cleeve explained.
 You just twist off the top of the capsule to release a perfectly proportioned dose of the serum, which you can apply to clean skin morning and night.

-I love a sheet mask, and I adore science-led brand Dr. Dennis Gross, so I was all over this new launch.
+I love a sheet mask, and I adore science-led brand Dr. Dennis Gross, so this is a match made in heaven for me.
 It contains vitamin C (naturally) to instantly brighten and revive tired skin, but it also contains niacinamide, a water-soluble vitamin that diminishes pores and improves hydration in the skin.
-I'll have a stash on hand for a quick fix once party season starts next month.

-Natural skincare brand Balance Me have recently undergone the chicest of transformations, and I love their simple new packaging.
+Natural skincare brand Balance Me has recently undergone the chicest of transformations, and I love its simple new packaging.
 This new-look bottle contains the brand's same 99.8% natural vitamin C serum, which makes light work of reducing pigmentation and evening skin tone without any irritation—even if you're prone to sensitivity.

 Honestly, everything in Ole Henriksen's Truth collection is amazing, but a vitamin C–infused cleanser is particularly hard to come by.
-Don't be put off by the fact that it's a foaming formula—it's more of a rich, creamy lather that gently sweeps away makeup and grime without stripping away essential oils and moisture.
+Boasting a rich, creamy lather, it gently sweeps away makeup and grime without stripping away essential oils and moisture.
 Your skin will be left glowing once you rinse it clean.

-If you prefer your base products to be more of a skin tint than a full-on foundation, the recently reformulated Laura Mercier Tinted Moisturisers will be right up your street.
-More dewy and hydrating than the originals, they also contain an antioxidant-boosting blend of vitamins C and E to protect your skin while providing coverage.
+If you prefer your base products to be more skin tints than full-on foundations, the recently reformulated Laura Mercier Tinted Moisturisers will be right up your street.
+Dewier and more hydrating than the originals, they also contain an antioxidant-boosting blend of vitamins C and E to protect your skin while providing coverage.
 So damn clever.

 This innovative booster from celebrity-favourite skincare brand 111SKIN can be mixed with your favourite moistuiser or applied directly to your skin to combat pigmentation, age spots and uneven skin tone.
 This new version has been formulated with increased vitamin C levels, too, so it really packs a punch.